Tweedlove Glentress Seven

 by Phil Mack

-This Saturday, Tweedlove host the Glentress Seven mountain bike event near Peebles.
-7 hours of relentless riding on the Glentress trails as a solo, pair or group of three.
+Tweedlove hosts the Glentress Seven mountain bike event near Peebles.
+7 hours of relentless riding on the Glentress trails as a solo, pair or groups of three or four.

 I hope the following tips will help you to complete and enjoy this long but epic event:

 With the event being 7 hours long, it really is worth having a plan in place for your food, fluids and clothing.
 Don’t leave your planning to the last minute.
 Planning your food and energy can be tricky to get the balance between real food and supplements like sports drinks and gels.
 Hopefully you have a tried and tested strategy.
 If not, read the advice below and be careful with trying anything new on the day.
 If you are in a group of 2 or 3, make sure the rest of your team have prepared correctly, and have everything they need for the day.
 Forward these tips to the rest of your team.